globulus/simi/README.md

     + NumberFormatException - raised, amongst other things, when a String cannot be converted using *toNumber()* method.
     + NilReferenceException - raised when a *nil* is encountered when [nil checking operator](#---nil-check) is used.
     + IllegalArgumentException - can be raised while checking params of a method.
-    + AbstractMethodException - can be put into bodies of methods that are meant to be overriden.
+    + AbstractMethodException - can be put into bodies of methods that are meant to be overridden.
     + TypeMismatchException - raised when checked params are used and don't match.
 * Iterator - defines iterable behavior.
 * Closable - defines closable behavior.